apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

     * For a **scale**, the name begins with ``ml`` followed by a string associated reference and ending in the name of the scale type.
 Hence, ``ml_si_kg.m2.s-3.A-1_ratio`` and ``ml_si_volt_ratio``, for example (note, there may be alternative strings associated with a single reference).

+The examples of JSON objects in the following sections provide many examples of the unique identifier format.

 Aspect